coldrye-testing/junit-testing/junit-testing-common/README.md

-# junit-testing-common
+# junit-env-hadoop-mini-clusters

-This projects provides commonly used test code for ``junit-testing`` projects.
+This projects provides environments for [hadoop-mini-clusters](https://github.com/sakserv/hadoop-mini-clusters) for use with ``junit-env-extension``.

 ## Usage